Rinzller/FlightDeck/README.md

   * This will require a full rewrite but should reduce the memory used by the application by 80%

 ## For nerds
 This application is built using ChatGPT and Avalonia.
-See https://avaloniaui.net/ for me details.
+See https://avaloniaui.net/ for more details.